theatlasroom/tidbits/languages/javascript.md

 ### Rest parameters
 * Allows variable number of parameters to be passed to a function
 * function bears(...types) { } -> bears('polar', 'grizzly', 'brown')

+### Getters / Setters
+* `get` - binds and object property to a function that will be called when that property is looked up `var obj = {
+        get latest(){ return .... }
+     }

+     console.log(obj.latest)`
+  - good for computed properties and encapsulating internal properties
+* `set` - binds an object property to a function to be called when there is an attempt to set that property

 ### Promises
 From ECMAScript 2015, promises have been standardised as part of the language.
 A promise is an object that defines a method